 Up Next: Learning Analytics Categories & Dimensions

-Join us next week as we begin to revisit the learning analytics model and review a couple new categories we’ve identified.
+Join us next time as we revisit the learning analytics model and review several new categories we’ve identified.
 You don’t want to miss out, so sign up for Watershed Insights to have the next blog post delivered right to your inbox.

 *Disclaimer: All client names have been anonymized.